 *This list is summerized from the guidebooks and our internet research – not minding the names on the list, you can always find a wonderful nameless bay and a sandy beach to enjoy yourselves.
 If you intend to do lots of hiking I advise you to be prepared for bad weather and things can change very quickly over here.

-WHAT TO SEE AND DO ON LOFOTEN ISLANDS
+WHAT TO SEE & DO IN LOFOTEN ISLANDS, NORWAY

 REINE.
 One of those places from the list.
 To tick it off.
 But you kind of have to come here, even if you don´t want to just tick off things.
 The LANDSCAPE around this SMALLER FISHING TOWN is just stunning.
 MOUNTAINS on one side and the SEA on the other make this place magical.
 No wonder its images end up on the covers of almost all of the brochures and books about Lofoten.
 Then there are also the famous RED WOODEN HOUSES, built over water, WOODEN RACKS used for DRYING FISH, MYSTICAL FOG creeping around the mountain tops and and and.